bgamari/ghc-wiki-import/commentary/compiler/deriving-strategies.md

 >

-The phrase "bespoke typeclass" refers to the classes listed [ here](http://git.haskell.org/ghc.git/blob/8fe1672a9c4229b884b8dcebb9be57efa4c1fdb8:/compiler/typecheck/TcGenDeriv.hs#l123), plus `Generic` and `Generic1`.
+The phrase "class which supports bespoke instances" refers to the classes listed [ here](http://git.haskell.org/ghc.git/blob/8fe1672a9c4229b884b8dcebb9be57efa4c1fdb8:/compiler/typecheck/TcGenDeriv.hs#l123), plus `Generic` and `Generic1`.

-The relationship between bespoke instances and `DeriveAnyClass` can be be summarized as follows: In the absence of an explicit `anyclass` keyword, GHC will never attempt to derive a class using the `DeriveAnyClass` strategy when it would otherwise derive a `bespoke` instance, since it is guaranteed that doing so would not produce the instance you'd want.
+The relationship between bespoke instances and `DeriveAnyClass` can be be summarized as follows: In the absence of an explicit `anyclass` keyword, GHC will never attempt to derive a class using the `DeriveAnyClass` strategy when it supports `bespoke` instances, since it is guaranteed that doing so would not produce the instance you'd want.